paulaked/Data29StarWars/README.md

 ### 2. Running files

-Run the '__main__.py' file only. 'starships.py' contains all class methods and attributes.
+Run the '_main_.py' file only. 'starships.py' contains all class methods and attributes.
 Testing for class attributes is in 'test_starship.py', located within the 'tests' subfolder.

+## Notes

+Duplicates of starship documents can be made.
+In order to remove duplicates, delete starships collection and run '_main_.py' once.